amuramatsu/emu2/README.md

   If you want to use batch file which contains some TSRs and applications, you can use [FreeCOM](https://github.com/FDOS/freecom) with environment variable `EMU2_EXEC_SAMEPROC=1`.

+I have a plan to implement features listed below.

+* XMS 3.0
+* Long File Name support like as Windows 95 DOS prompt.

 Installation
 ------------

     make
     sudo make install

+or

+    make -f GNUmakefile.ia32
+    sudo make -f GNUmakefile.ia32 install

 The above installs `emu2` into `$(DESTDIR)${PREFIX}/bin/emu2`, this is `/usr/bin/emu2` by default.